Andres-Escalante/Extractive-Textsummarization/README.md

-The report would be uploaded by before 15 of September
+The report would be uploaded before 15 of September

 # Extractive Text summarization